Welcome to Year 3!

 Please encourage your child to read every day and ask them questions based on what they have read.
 The National Literacy Foundation found that just 10 minutes of reading each day leads to a child being 13x more likely to read at or above their expected level and makes a dramatic difference to their educational attainment.
 Please write in your child’s Homework and Reading diary every time they read so we can continue to monitor their reading.

-This half term, the children will be receiving paper based Maths and English homework.
-This will be handed out on a Friday and will be due in by the following Thursday.
+This half term, the children will be receiving paper based Maths and Science homework.
+This is on the Homework grid and will be due in Friday each week.
 The homework is important as it consolidates the learning the children have been doing during the week.
 None of the content will be new to the children, so they should be able to access it completely independently.
 Please support your child with encouragement, rather than providing the answers for them, as incorrect answers show me their misunderstandings and let me reteach the children their areas of difficulty.

-As all other half terms, the children will be set some creative homework which is completely optional, however, 25 Dojo points will be awarded for each task completed.
+The children will be set some creative homework which is completely optional, however, Dojo points will be awarded for each task completed with more points awarded for harder chilli challenges completed.
 These are aimed at allowing the children to show their creative side and also to get out in the outdoors with the family.
-Below is this half terms creative homework due Wednesday 4th July 2018.
+Below is this half terms creative homework due in each week.